Cryptic treehunter

-The cryptic treehunter (Cichlocolaptes mazarbarnetti) is an extinct a species of bird in the Furnariinae subfamily of the ovenbird family Furnariidae.
+The cryptic treehunter (Cichlocolaptes mazarbarnetti) is an extinct species of bird in the Furnariinae subfamily of the ovenbird family Furnariidae.
 Its status, and even its existence as a species, are disputed.
 It is or was endemic to Brazil.

 Taxonomy and systematics

 The cryptic treehunter was described from a specimen collected in 1986 that originally had been identified as an Alagoas foliage-gleaner (Philydor novaesi).
 Though it appears visually very similar to the Alagoas foliage-gleaner, its morphology places it in genus Cichlocolaptes.
 It is known only from two specimens, the adult female from which it was described and a juvenile female.

 The IUCN has declared the cryptic treehunter to be extinct.
 The International Ornithological Committee (IOC) and the Clements taxonomy had accepted it as a species but did not note it as being extinct.
 In January 2024 the IOC accepted it as extinct; as of that date the most recent Clements taxonomy had not.
 The South American Classification Committee of the American Ornithological Society declined to recognize it as a species but acknowledges the lack of consensus.

 For convenience the rest of this article uses the present tense instead of "is or was" and "has or had".